Nationwide Local Qualifying Returns May 1

-The USGA, Masters Tournament and the PGA of America announced that qualifying registration for Drive, Chip and Putt is now officially open.
+The USGA, Masters Tournament and PGA of America announced today that registration for 2021 -2022 Drive, Chip and Putt qualifying is now open on DriveChipandPutt.com.

-Local qualifying begins Saturday, May 5, 2018.
-The full breakdown and schedule of 2018 Drive, Chip and Putt qualifying is as follows:
+Local qualifying begins Saturday, May 1, 2021, at Miami Shores Golf Course in Troy, Ohio.
+The full breakdown and schedule of 2022 Drive, Chip and Putt qualifying is as follows:

 2 juniors advance in each age/gender category from every venue